 In the first year of The Magnificent Journey, I did what writers do – I developed themes and I gained writing speed.
 I also did something else absolutely essential.
 I joined a cohort group led by a creativity coach I’d engaged.
 I’d told her I had a glob of an idea, but I was having trouble putting the concept into action steps.
 She told me about a group she was forming.

 The energy and response of my cohorts helped me get from Point A to Point B to Point C… and so forth.
-(We met online twice a month with posts throughout the month in a private group).
 They weren’t telling me what to do – I was developing something of my own as they worked on their own projects.
 But they came alongside me so that I didn’t have to do it alone.

 How do I deliver the product?
 There are a hundred questions within that big one.
 These questions range from the format you’ll choose for creating the content (video, audio, text) to the technology you’ll need to produce and deliver to whether this product will be dripped out or provided all at once.